I. Alcohol is Sexist

-Let men and women of the same height and weight drink the same amount of alcohol in the same period of time.
+Let men and women of the same height and weight drink the same amount of alcohol.
+And in the same period of time.
 The women will have a higher blood alcohol concentration (BAC) than the men.

 Second.
-Women also have less of a gastric enzyme (dehydrogenase) that breaks down or metabolizes alcohol before it can enter the bloodstream.
+Women also have less of a gastric enzyme (dehydrogenase).
+It breaks down some alcohol before it can enter the bloodstream.
 Because of this, women absorb up to nearly 30% more alcohol into their bloodstream.
-This, compared to men of the same height and weight who drink the same amount of alcohol in the same time.
+This, compared to men of the same height and weight.
+And who drink the same amount of alcohol in the same time.

-In addition, hormonal changes during the menstrual cycle can affect alcohol metabolism adversely.
+Also, hormonal changes during the menstrual cycle can affect alcohol break down.
 This increases the impact of alcohol.